wyatt-herkamp/NitroCommand/README.md

 #### Implementations
 1. JDA3

+2. Bukkit

 #### Information

 NitroCommand is a simple, easy-to-use and extensible command framework.

-This is the succession to [TuxCommand](https://github.com/wherkamp/TuxCommand) and [MonoCommand](https://github.com/Monology/MonoCommand)
+This is the succession to [TuxCommand](https://github.com/wherkamp/TuxCommand) and [MonoCommand](https://github.com/Monology/MonoCommand).

 #### Developers
 - [Wyatt](https://github.com/wherkamp)